Addiction is not a choice. It is a chronic brain disease that requires treatment and management over time like other chronic illnesses.

 - protection from abuse or neglect

-- education regarding addition, stigma, drug policy, and health laws.
+- education regarding addiction, stigma, drug policy, and health laws.

 A public health approach to substance use means adopting regulatory measures that apply to everyone in order to reduce the overall harm of substance use across the population.
 We believe these measures should include: